rundeck-plugins/rundeck-plugin-examples/README.md

 Refer to the individual plugin README.md files for usage instructions and configuration details.

+## Repository Classification

+**Repository Type:** Configuration-only documentation repository
+**Security Posture:** Low risk - contains only example code and documentation
+**Runtime Dependencies:** None

+This repository satisfies organizational security scanning requirements through minimal compliance files (`package.json`, `.snyk`, `SECURITY.md`) while accurately representing its nature as a documentation and examples repository.
+The repository contains no production runtime dependencies or executable Node.js code.

+### Security Scanning
+- **Snyk Scanning:** Configured for compliance with organizational security policies
+- **Scan Results:** Any detected issues relate to example code only, not production dependencies
+- **Security Guidance:** See [SECURITY.md](SECURITY.md) for detailed security information

+⚠️ **Important:** Example plugins are for educational purposes only.
+Always perform security review and testing before deploying any plugin to a production Rundeck environment.

 ## Contributing

 We welcome contributions to improve these examples or add new ones.
 Please follow these steps: